terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 learn the CTF\'s.\
 \
-**If you are reading this and have any comments/ suggestions on how I can improve this writeup or write-ups in the future; Please reach out to me on discord username: terminalpilot or jon.accounts@protonmail.com.
-My goal with writeups is to help others understand the solution, explain my process, explain my struggles, and ultimately learn with you and 'own' the techniques.**
+**If you are reading this and have any comments/ suggestions on how I can improve this write-up or write-ups in the future; Please reach out to me on discord username: terminalpilot or jon.accounts@protonmail.com.
+My goal with write-ups is to help others understand the solution, explain my process, explain my struggles, and ultimately learn with you and 'own' the techniques.**